LudovicCocquyt/Volunteer-management/README.md

     ```bash
     cp .env.example .env
     # Edit .env to configure your database connection and other settings
+    # Edit .env to configure your recaptcha connection
+    # Edit .env to configure your mailer connection
+    # Edit .env to configure your fullcalendar connection, default development
     ```

 4. Configure environment variables: